.

 New Hampshire

-NH Board of Veterinary Medicine
+New Hampshire Board of Veterinary Medicine - Chapter 500 Ethical Standards

 New Jersey

-"A veterinarian must, upon request, provide a written prescription to a consumer who does not wish to purchase a prescription item directly from that veterinarian."
+(e) A licensed veterinarian, in the course of professional practice and an existing veterinarian-client-patient relationship, shall, upon request, provide a written prescription to a client who does not wish to purchase a prescription item directly from the licensed veterinarian.

 New Mexico